School and after school program

 Fee reduction

-If your child has been absent from school daycare for more than a month in a row due to illness, you can apply for a refund of the monthly fee and the daily meals fee.
+If your child has been absent from SFO for more than a month in a row due to illness, you can apply for a refund of the monthly fee and the daily meals fee.
 You send your application to the SFO principal.

 Families with low income can apply for fee reduction in SFO.
 No families are to pay more than 6% of their gross income for school daycare.
 If you do not have a taxable income, you can apply for a free school daycare program.
 Even if you get a free place or a reduced school daycare fee, you will still be required to pay for meals at SFO.